medialab/xan/README.md

   parallelism to go faster if an index is present.)
 * **headers** - Show the headers of CSV data.
 Or show the intersection of all headers between many CSV files.
-* **histogram** - Build histograms of each column in CSV data.
-(Uses parallelism to go faster if an index is present.)
 * **index** - Create an index for a CSV file.
 This is very quick and provides constant time indexing into the CSV file.
 * **input** - Read CSV data with exotic quoting/escaping rules.